 - The Boulder Bank walk begins at Glenduan Beach and stretches 8 km, showcasing stunning coastal landscapes and biodiversity.

-- Visitors can enjoy a variety of activities, including coastal walks, snorkeling at Ataata Point, and surfing at The Glen.
+- Visitors can enjoy a variety of activities, including coastal walks, snorkeling at Horoirangi Marine Reserve, and exploring historical sites.

-- The area is rich in historical significance, linked to Māori legends and maritime heritage, with archaeological sites reflecting long-term occupation.
+- The area is rich in historical significance, tied to Māori heritage and maritime history, with landmarks like the Boulder Bank Lighthouse.

 Location and Access